moj-analytical-services/data_linter_deprecated/README.md

 # data_linter

 A python package that validates datasets against a metadata schema which is defined [here](https://github.com/moj-analytical-services/data_linter/blob/master/data_linter/data/metadata_jsonschema.json).
+Try it out with our [interactive demo](https://mybinder.org/v2/gh/moj-analytical-services/data_linter_demo/master?filepath=index.ipynb).

 It performs the following checks:
 - Are the columns of the correct data types (or can they be converted without error using `pd.Series.astype` in the case of untyped data formats like `csv`)